 No. Over 140 communities in Maine currently utilize a PAYT program.
 This solid waste model is prevalent in southern Maine and across the country and is becoming more common in central and northern Maine.
 Holden and Ellsworth have had PAYT in place for many years.

-How much profit do the stores make off the bags?
+How much profit do the stores make off the tags?

-The stores selling the Brewer PAYT bags are prohibited from marking up, or making a profit on, the bags.
-The bags prices are set by the City Council and that is what the stores pay to acquire the bags for re-sale to the public.
+The stores selling the Brewer PAYT tags are prohibited from marking up, or making a profit on, the tags.
+The tag price is set by the City Council and that is what the stores pay to acquire the bags for re-sale to the public.

-The PAYT and Zero Sort recycling programs provide about $200,000 in net benefit to the City’s budget each year.
-This is comprised of approximately $150,000 in bag revenue and a $50,000 reduction in PERC disposal costs.
-Normally such a reduction in net costs would have translated into a tax rate decrease; however, in the year PAYT was implemented and in subsequent years, the City has faced decreasing revenues from the state as well as a shrinking tax base.
-The PAYT and Zero Sort programs have been critical in minimizing the impact of these losses on the tax rate.
+The PAYT program provides about $200,000 in net benefit to the City’s budget each year.
+This is comprised of approximately $150,000 in bag revenue and a $50,000 reduction in disposal costs.
+Normally such a reduction in net costs would have translated into a tax rate decrease; however, in the year PAYT was implemented and in subsequent years, the City faced decreasing revenues from the state as well as a shrinking tax base.
+The PAYT program has been critical in minimizing the impact of these losses on the tax rate.

 Who can I contact to get more information?